RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 ```
 This is because we need a bit more access in order to install software and enable services.
 This line means that Ansible will (in this case) call upon a software called sudo running on the target systems, to gain admin access when running these tasks.
 To read more about your ability to control privledge escalation, go here: https://docs.ansible.com/ansible/latest/user_guide/become.html

-With this said, you can run the playbook with the command:
+:boom: With this said, now run the playbook with the command:

 ```
 ansible-playbook -i hosts site.yml